openjs-foundation/cross-project-council/expectations-of-foundation.md

 - No "pay to play" in technical participation
 - Earmarking allowed with flexibility in budgeting for concerns and needs of individual projects
 - Value satisfaction: regular feedback from projects
+- Explicit acknowledgement and documention for the ability of projects to leave the foundation